CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 12.06.2024 @ NDC

 note: Hello everybody!
 So nice to be here at NDC!
 My name is Karl Solgård.
 I work as a senior consultant at a company called NOVACARE.
-I'm currently on paternity leave so I have a lot of time to do side projects.
-And the side project I'm going to show today is my at-home Kubernetes cluster using recycled E-waste.
-(As one does when in paternity leave...)
+I'm currently on paternity leave so I need every excuse that I can get to get out of the house.
+I'm going to show you my at-home Kubernetes cluster built with recycled E-waste.
+(As one does when on paternity leave...)

 ---